 Tip: For cast iron slow-cooked recipe ideas, check out this post.

-A Good Chef’s Knife
+7. A Good Knife

 Having a dull knife sucks.
 It squashes food when you don’t want it to and makes prep work more difficult and lengthy.
 I swear by my Wustof knife because of how comfortable it feels in my hand and how it cuts through everything.

-Unscented & Long Lasting Candles
+8. Long Lasting Candles

-Harsh light is a mood killer.
+Candles are one of my dinner party essentials because they can easily transform a drab table into a romantic one.
+We all know harsh light is a mood killer.
 That’s why I always invest in high-quality, long-burning candles like these that add natural light that people feel good and good-looking in.

 High-quality sea salt is one of those underrated dinner party essentials that should be should be more popular.
 It brings the flavor out in bland soups and stews, makes pasta take like you were in Italy, and adds an umami taste to desserts.
 And no, table salt is not a substitute.
 Get that garbage off your dinner table and restrict its use to salting your pasta water or sprinkling on sidewalks to keep them from freezing.